 \section{Discussion}

 Gapped two dimensional Dirac materials are currently an active area of research in material science \citep{chaves2020_2d_semiconductors_bandgaps,chaves2017_excitonic_tmdcs} and promising candidates for Floquet engineering.
 Recently, ARPES measurements revealed light-induced gaps in black phosphorus \citep{zhou2023black_phosphorus_floquet} and Floquet-Bloch states in graphene \citep{merboldt2024_floquet_observation_graphene_1,choi2024_floquet_observation_graphene_2} in the off-resonant regime considered here.
 Many interesting features of MFPD, such as the enhancement of plasmon quality factors, as well as exceptional points and non-dispersive states, appear below the critical driving strengths determined by the instability condition $h>2\gamma/\omega_{1}$, making them accessible for lasers with relatively low powers.
 To estimate the power necessary to induce the non-equilibrium crystalline phase, we assume typical values for the parameters of our system: $E_{g}=0.3\,\mathrm{eV}$, $\hbar\Omega_{F}=0.35\,\mathrm{eV}$, $\lambda=15\,\mathrm{eV}\text{Å}$.
-Assuming an electron density of $\bar{\rho}=1.18\cdot10^{11}/\mathrm{cm}^{-2}$, such that the chemical potential is close to, but above the resonance, and a plasmon quality factor of $Q=\omega_{1}/\gamma\approx10^{2}$, from the instability condition $h>2\gamma/\omega_{1}$, we find the necessary critical amplitude of the electric field to be $\mathcal{\bar{E}}\approx4\cdot10^{5}\,\mathrm{V}/\mathrm{m}$ with a modulation amplitude $\delta\mathcal{\bar{E}}=0.5\mathcal{\bar{E}}$.
+Assuming an electron density of $\bar{\rho}=1.18\cdot10^{11}/\mathrm{cm}^{-2}$, such that the chemical potential is close to, but above the resonance, and a plasmon quality factor of $\mathcal{Q}=\omega_{1}/\gamma\approx10^{2}$, from the instability condition $h>2\gamma/\omega_{1}$, we find the necessary critical amplitude of the electric field to be $\mathcal{\bar{E}}\approx4\cdot10^{5}\,\mathrm{V}/\mathrm{m}$ with a modulation amplitude $\delta\mathcal{\bar{E}}=0.5\mathcal{\bar{E}}$.
 Thus the laser intensity required to induce the transition to the crystalline state is by a factor of $10^{4}$ smaller than in current solid state Floquet engineering experiments \citep{mahmood2016selective_scattering_floquet-bloch_volkov,wang2013_Floquet-Bloch_states_observation,mciver2020light_anomaouls_Hall_graphene,zhou2023black_phosphorus_floquet} and generally within the reach of continuous wave lasers.
-The critical driving strength is essentially determined by the plasmon $Q$.
-While quality factors of $Q\approx1.5\cdot10^{2}$ have been observed in graphene \citep{ni2018_plasmon_quality_factor_graphene}, quality factors of up to $10^{3}-10^{4}$ are believed to be reachable in principle \citep{principi2013intrinsic_graphene_plasmon_quality_factor,ni2018_plasmon_quality_factor_graphene}.
+The critical driving strength is essentially determined by the plasmon $\mathcal{Q}$.
+While quality factors of $\mathcal{Q}\approx1.5\cdot10^{2}$ have been observed in graphene \citep{ni2018_plasmon_quality_factor_graphene}, quality factors of up to $10^{3}-10^{4}$ are believed to be reachable in principle \citep{principi2013intrinsic_graphene_plasmon_quality_factor,ni2018_plasmon_quality_factor_graphene}.
 Such high quality factors would allow to further reduce the necessary laser intensity.
 On the other hand, as shown in Sec. \ref{subsec:Heating-and-Landau}, the suppression of heating in the off-resonant regime used by MFPD allows, in principle, to increase the driving power by at least two orders of magnitude.
 Thus, MFPD may be even achievable with low quality plasmons, if sufficiently strong drives are used.